thomas-haslwanter/statsintro/rst/statsTests.rst

 to :math:`\alpha=0.11`.

-Remember, p only indicates the likelihood of obtaining a certain value for the test statistic of the null hypothesis is true - nothing else!
+Remember, p only indicates the likelihood of obtaining a certain value for the test statistic if the null hypothesis is true - nothing else!

+And keep in mind that improbable events do happen, even if not very frequently.
+For example, back in 1980 a woman named Maureen Wilcox bought tickets for both the Rhode Island lottery and the Massachusetts lottery.
+And she got the correct numbers for both lotteries.
+Unfortunately for her, she picked all the correct numbers for Massachusetts on her Rhode Island ticket, and all the  right numbers for Rhode island on her Massachusetts ticket :( Seen statistically, the p-value for such an event would be extremely small - but it did happen anyway.

 Sensitivity and Specificity
 -----------------------------